constantinadrian/savour/README.md

       - ##### Future Features to Implement:

-        - Email Verification - Before registraion is complete
+        - To be able to find recipe from different cuisine.

+        - Email Verification - Before registraion is complete, in order to check the email address and so we know that the user is willingly register and we don't have a case where users is using other person email for their registration.

         - Reset/Forget Password - Where user can recover their password